 The course is an application of economics to the analysis of the production and consumption of resources in the health care sector.
 You will be expected to know the material from Economics 200 (Micro) or an equivalent course.
-The Phelps' textbook is not very theoretical but the lectures will assume more knowledge of microeconomics.
+The textbook is not very theoretical but the lectures will assume more knowledge of microeconomics.
 There is considerable empirical evidence in health economics.
 Material from Economics 220 or an equivalent statistics course will be helpful.
 We will spend time discussing empirical studies in health economics.
+In applied economics' courses, evidence is very important.

-Two issues are very important in healthcare.
 Uncertainty exists in several areas of health economics and consequently insurance is a major topic.
 We will consider the problems in designing an insurance plan for healthcare.
 Notice that we can not insure health but only health care expenses.
 Second, consumers use agents (doctors) and the control of agents is important.
 Do doctors make 'good' decisions?